victoreram/victoreram.github.io/_posts/2023-02-09-Data-Science-Dying.md

 It's the 2010's.
 Data was the new oil.
 Every company raced to acquire Big Data [tm].
 Fortune awaited for those who harness it.
 HBR infamously called the data scientist the [sexiest job of the 21st century](https://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century) and doubled down on its prestige a [decade later](https://hbr.org/2022/07/is-data-scientist-still-the-sexiest-job-of-the-21st-century) (with caveats).

 And it was a great field to get into when I broke into it.
-Data scientist has quite a weight to its title, at least in tech.
+Data scientist had quite a weight to its title, at least in tech.
 I'd often joke that difference between an analyst and a data scientist is that an analyst tests a hypothesis and uses data to test that hypothesis, while a data scientist does the same thing but gets paid six figures.
-I even insisted on the title searching on my first job out of college despite not having the credentials.
-It didn't matter because I was underpaid anyway, but I thought carrying that title would carry forward to my future career path.
+I even insisted on the title searching on my first job search out of college.
+The data science title could theoretically carry forward into future prospects -- it didn't matter if I was functionally an underpaid analyst at the time (I was).

 Nowadays I often question the title.
 Its meaning, how the market values it, and where its career ladder leads to.
 And sure enough, there's data to back up some doubts.